gevuong/aA-Games/sql.md

         - prefetching data using associations and .includes().
 For example: `posts = user.posts.includes(:comments)`.
 This allows you to fetch all comments of all posts in one go, rather than query one-by-one per post.
         - Best to use eager loading an association if you plan to use those associated records, and not "aggregate" them.
     - Option 2: Joining Tables
-        - eager loading returns lots of data, which is unnecessary if all you want is the number of comments.
+        - eager loading returns lots of data, which is unnecessary if all you want is the number of comments...
-        - When we want to use aggregate functions (i.e. MIN(), MAX(), COUNT(), AVG(), SUM()) with the associated records, like getting the sum of comments (and don't care about the comments themselves), use .joins().
+        - Use joins if for example, when we want to use aggregate functions (i.e. MIN(), MAX(), COUNT(), AVG(), SUM()) with the associated records, like getting the sum of comments (and don't care about the comments themselves), use .joins().

 ### Additional Notes: psql commands